jolson88/bjournal/README.md

-# template-c
+# bjournal
-Simple project template for a C project using CMake
+A simple CLI-based program for bullet journaling